 Vertex AI was published on May 2021.
 The new stack can still struggle growth pains.

 Google Cloud users.
+Teams using Tensorflow or Kubeflow.
 Teams that have not yet chosen their cloud.
 Those who seek new innovative ideas for their machine learning workflow.
 Container oriented teams.

 The company likes to call its architecture as “Lakehouse” which combines… actually pretty much everything from data processing to analytics.